 MORE INFO: http://en.uniroma2.it/

-The National Technical University of Athens (NTUA) is the oldest and most prestigious educational institution of Greece in the field of technology, and has contributed unceasingly to the country’s development since its foundation in 1836.
-The NTUA team (R-NanoLab) comprises chemical & mechanical/civil engineers, physicists, chemists and technicians specialized in the fields of materials research and development, possessing a very experienced staff (including several professors, research scientists and PhD students) as well as extensive facilities for materials synthesis, processing, characterization and computational modeling.
+The National Technical University of Athens (NTUA), founded in 1836, is the oldest and most prestigious greek educational institution in engineering.
+The NTUA team (Research Unit of Advanced, Composite, Nano Materials & Nanotechnology, School of Chemical Engineering) comprises chemical & mechanical/civil engineers, physicists, chemists and technicians specialized in the fields of materials research and development, possessing a very experienced staff (several professors, research scientists and PhD students) as well as extensive facilities for materials synthesis, processing, characterization and computational modeling.
+NTUA team expertise can be described as follows: i) Strong know-how for end-users, communities requiring chemical risk assessment, ii) Extensive knowledge in the field of research ethics by active involvement in research ethics committees and associated structures, iii) participation in relevant clusters and platforms (NanoSafety Cluster (NSC), Greek NanoSafety platform) that offers knowledge regarding stakeholder needs, regulation gaps on nanomaterials through NSC registered projects.

 MORE INFO: http://nanolab.chemeng.ntua.gr/